Netcentric/accesscontroltool/docs/Configuration.md

 ## Run modes

 In general the parent node may specify a run mode spec (required run modes) after the first dot (```.```) of the YAMLs parent folder name.
-Run modes can be given in the same way as in the [JCR Provider of the OSGi Installer](http://sling.apache.org/documentation/bundles/jcr-installer-provider.html)) using a `.` (AND operator, e.g. `myproject.author` will only become active on author).
+Run modes can be given as run mode spec as defined in <https://sling.apache.org/documentation/bundles/sling-settings-org-apache-sling-settings.html#decisions-based-on-run-modes>.
+They can be composed using a `.` (AND operator, e.g. `myproject.author` will only become active on author).
 Additionally, multiple runmodes combinations can be given separated by comma (OR operator, binds less than AND) to avoid duplication of configuration (e.g. `myproject.author.test,author.dev` will be active on authors of dev and test environment only).
 Also each run mode can be negated by preceding it with a `-` (binds more than AND).
 The full grammar of the run mode spec looks like this in EBNF:

 ```
-run mode spec ::= conjunctions { "," conjunctions }
+run mode spec ::= discjunction { "," disjunction }
-conjunctions ::= conjunction { '.' conjunction }
+disjunction ::= conjunction { '.' conjunction }
 conjunction ::= notrunmode | runmode
 notrunmode ::= '-' runmode
 ```